Crowded Fire’s Enrichment Fund for Theater Designers

 - 3 examples of your work or description of a past technical project submitted as a link, jpeg, or pdf file.

-- We are now also accepting video submissions in lieu of attachments.
-Please email us a link to your video at email@example.com and be sure all required information in the above bullets is discussed/displayed in the video.
+If you are more fluent in non-written communication, we are now also accepting video submissions in lieu of written responses to the prompts above and file attachments.
+Please upload the video file or include a link to your video in your application and be sure all required information in the above bullets is discussed/displayed in the video.

 - Only electronic submissions will be accepted.